kubernetes/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 ### TaintNodesByCondition {#taintnodesbycondition} {{< feature-state for_k8s_version="v1.12" state="beta" >}}

-This admission controller taints newly created Nodes as "NotReady" and "NoSchedule" effect.
-This fixes a race condition that could cause Pods to be scheduled on new Nodes before their taints were updated to accurately reflect their reported conditions.
+This admission controller {{< glossary_tooltip text="taints" term_id="taint" >}} newly created Nodes as `NotReady` and `NoSchedule`.
+That tainting avoids a race condition that could cause Pods to be scheduled on new Nodes before their taints were updated to accurately reflect their reported conditions.

 ### ValidatingAdmissionWebhook {#validatingadmissionwebhook} {{< feature-state for_k8s_version="v1.13" state="beta" >}}